CraigIDent/SpliSER/README.md

 ## preCombineIntrons

 The *preCombineIntrons* command generates a file containing the introns seen across all BAM files in an experiment.
 This means that the **process** command will already know which sites to measure, and the **combine** command won't spend so much time filling in missing sites in each sample.
-This is more efficient and saves time.
+This is more efficient and saves time (6 minutes vs 1.5 hours for 4x 5 GB BAM files).
 If you want to use this, it should be applied *before* running the **process** command.
 You will need to run this command once per experiment; it will then produce a .introns.tsv file which can be taken as input for the *process* command.

 **What will I need for this step?**<br>
 1. A list of all the paths to your BAM files in a comma-separated list (eg. /path/to/control1.bam,/path/to/control2.bam,/path/to/test1.bam,/path/to/test2.bam)